graciellehigino/ms_range_interactions/manuscript.md

 indicating low cooccurrence across their ranges.
-For each predator species, we calculated its generality to understand whether the level of trophic specialization (i.e., number of prey items per predator) affects the extent to which the ranges of the species were altered.
-One would assume that predators with a greater number of prey taxa (i.e., a higher generality) are less likely to have significant changes in their range as it is more likely that at least one prey species is present across most of their range.
+For each predator species, we calculated its generality to understand whether the level of trophic specialization (i.e., number of prey items per predator) affects the extent to which the ranges of the species comprised areas of data deficits.
+One would assume that predators with a greater number of prey taxa (i.e., a higher generality) are less likely to have large areas of data mismatch within their range as it is more likely that at least one prey species is present across most of their range.

 ## Validation